LaurePiechaczyk/project5-coffee-shop/README.md

 The coffees on sale are displayed on the store page.
 Users can filter the coffees by species (Arabica, Robusta, mix of these 2 species), and by whole or ground beans in the COFFEE section of the navigation bar.

-Users have the possibility to sort coffees by price, grade, category, country, robustness, roasting in "SORT BY" in the navigation bar.
+Users have the possibility to sort coffees by price, category, country, robustness, roasting in "SORT BY" in the navigation bar.

 <h3 align="center"><img src="static/images/readme/shop.png"></h3>